State-College-Plone/WebServerAuth/README.txt

 Description

-    WebServerAuth is a plugin which allows Plone to delegate authentication concerns to a web server like Apache or IIS.
+    WebServerAuth allows Plone to delegate authentication concerns to a web server like Apache or IIS.
 Using WebServerAuth, Plone can be configured so any user known to your LDAP, Kerberos, Shibboleth, or Pubcookie system&mdash;or any other system for which your web server has an authentication module&mdash;can transparently log in using enterprise-wide credentials.

-    WebServerAuth is intended to replace and improve upon apachepas and AutoMemberMakerPasPlugin, which come significantly and entirely,
+    WebServerAuth obsoletes and improves upon apachepas and AutoMemberMakerPasPlugin, which come significantly and entirely,
     respectively, from the same author.